 An impulse control disorder causes someone to have difficulty controlling emotions or behaviors.
 While they’re widely misunderstood, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) estimates that 10.5% of the general population struggles with an impulse control disorder.
-Most of the time, those suffering are misdiagnosed or overlooked, thus not getting the help they need.
+Those suffering are often misdiagnosed or overlooked, thus not getting the help they need.
 Let’s understand this condition better and expose its dangerous link to addiction.

 Table of Contents